TheBotCompany: Self-Organizing Multi-agent Systems for Continuous Software Development

 \tbc includes a Progressive Web App (PWA) monitoring dashboard served by the orchestrator's built-in HTTP server (no separate backend required), communicating via REST and a Server-Sent Events (SSE) stream for real-time updates.
 Web Push (VAPID) notifications alert users to milestone completions, verification failures, or system errors on mobile devices even when the browser is closed, supporting unattended operation.

-\textbf{Process inspection.} The dashboard (Figure~\ref{fig:monitoring}) displays current phase, active milestone, cycle counter and budget remaining, per-agent status, and cost metrics.
-A key capability is \emph{live agent streaming}: while an agent runs, its console output, including reasoning, tool calls, file edits, and command execution, is streamed in near-real-time, letting users understand \emph{how} decisions are reached rather than just their outcomes.
+\textbf{Process inspection.} The dashboard displays current phase, active milestone, cycle counter and budget remaining, per-agent status, and cost metrics.
+A key capability is \emph{live agent streaming}: while an agent runs, its console output, including reasoning, tool calls, file edits, and command execution, is streamed in near real time, letting users understand \emph{how} decisions are reached rather than just their outcomes.
 Completed reports are archived and filterable per agent; an open-PRs panel aggregates pull requests created by agents across all projects.

-\textbf{Intervention and emergency reset.} Users steer development by filing issues in the project tracker---the same mechanism agents use---which manager agents pick up asynchronously in subsequent cycles.
+\textbf{Intervention and emergency reset.} Users steer development by filing issues in the project tracker, the same mechanism agents use, which manager agents pick up asynchronously in subsequent cycles.
 Strategic redirection flows through the management hierarchy (\athena consumes user issues first) rather than disrupting in-progress workers.
 When the system enters a degenerate state (e.g., repeated verification failures cycling without progress), the \emph{bootstrap} operation immediately halts all agents, clears the current milestone, and resets the phase to \strategy so the user can file corrective guidance before \athena re-plans from scratch.